 Well since Youtube is inaccessible from any school network (as enforced by HEANET) there is a need for another location that can be used to disseminate these learning resources to teachers, parents and children across the country.
 Unlike Youtube Teacher’s TV will only contain videos related to education and in the interests of child protection the site is fully moderated, i.e. we ensure that no video is published unless it has been reviewed and found to be relevant.

 I think this web site is one of those ideas that just shows how resourceful we as teachers are, despite the obstacles put in our way.
 While I completely understand why the filtering and blocking system was put in place back in the olden days (3 years ago), the web is now a social place and it’s near impossible to have a lot of meaningful learning without social media these days.
+Especially when a person is an influencer and are looking for bargain youtube views.
 Sadly, the powers that be do not move as quickly as the real world so we need to find ways around them.